 OpenElement features an intuitive user interface and lets you edit just about every aspect of your website.
 It uses managed code and has multiple page layers for easy web designing.
 There are many reusable styles and element packs that you can take advantage of, and OpenElement supports HTML5 and CSS3.

 Having cross-browser compatibility, OpenElement lets you design responsive websites with full CSS customization.
 Its element editor can be used to create and share elements, and there is an easy integration of scripts.
 There are also many DB-powered element packs that can be installed.
-An SEO and site quality assistant let you improve the website's design for better rankings on search engines.
+SEO features let you improve the website's design for better rankings on search engines.